Is it safe to travel to the Athens area?

 Do I need to quarantine in the UK on my return from the Athens area?

-At present, the FCDO advises that UK nationals returning from the Athens area do not need to quarantine on their return to the UK.
+The FCDO advises that UK nationals returning from the Athens area need to quarantine for 14 days on their return to the UK.

 Forms required for travel to and from the Athens area